MapsPeople/docs/src/android/v3/getting-started/new-project.md

 ## Basic Example

+The getting started tutorial will be based on you starting from our basic map implementation.
+This contains basic UI implementations together with layout files and drawables used to create the UI.
+You will then be guided through how to implement the MapsIndoors sdk into this app.
+To showcase usage of the SDK.
-You will find in the **Create a link to a very basic implementation of a single activity mapsindoors implementation** a repo that contains the minimum code to start a MapsIndoors project.
-This project is written in java and is created from the Google Maps Activity preset from Android Studio.
+You can find this basic example here: **Create a link to a very basic implementation of a single activity mapsindoors implementation**

 You can also follow the steps below to start your app from scratch or to enhance the Basic Examples, more features will be explained in the [guides]({{ site.url }}/android/v3/guides/).